Meat Puppets (album)

-Meat Puppets is the first album by American band the Meat Puppets, released in 1982.
-The album is unlike their later, better-known releases due to its hardcore punk sound.
+Meat Puppets is the debut studio album by American rock band the Meat Puppets, released in 1982 through SST Records.

+The 1999 Rykodisc reissue features the entire In a Car EP as well as 13 other bonus tracks, many of them studio jams or outtakes, and a video clip of the band performing "Walking Boss" live.
+The booklet also has liner notes by Gregg Turkington and recording notes by drummer Derrick Bostrom.

+In the 2012 book, Too High to Die: Meet the Meat Puppets by Greg Prato, an entire chapter is dedicated to Soundgarden guitarist Kim Thayil explaining why Meat Puppets is one of his favorite all-time albums.

+Background and recording

-The album was recorded in a matter of days, there are very few overdubs and many of the tracks are first takes.
+The album was recorded in three to four days.
+There are very few overdubs on the album, and many of the tracks are first takes.
 Like other early SST albums the sound quality is rather spotty; there is noticeable fuzz in the background of the music.
 The band opted for this because they felt more comfortable recording live with only a few microphones rather than employing conventional studio separation techniques.
 In 1999, Curt Kirkwood stated, "The first [album] was our LSD record.
 We were three days in the studio, and we tripped the whole time.
 And it was really cool, and really trying, too, because we went insane."

-The 1999 Rykodisc reissue features the entire In a Car EP as well as 13 other bonus tracks, many of them studio jams or outtakes, and a video clip of the band performing "Walking Boss" live.
-The booklet also has liner notes by Gregg Turkington and recording notes by drummer Derrick Bostrom.

-In the 2012 book, Too High to Die: Meet the Meat Puppets by Greg Prato, an entire chapter is dedicated to Soundgarden guitarist Kim Thayil explaining why Meat Puppets is one of his favorite all-time albums.
+The original pressing of the 12" album is engineered to be played back at 45 rpm.

+Music

+Unlike the band's later releases, Meat Puppets features a hardcore punk sound.
+Stephen Thomas Erlewine of AllMusic called Meat Puppets a "full-on punk record".